It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Datasets

 \subsection{Nature}

 \paragraph{Water Quality-Darwin} This dataset consists of water quality measurements sourced from the National Reference Station (NRSDAR) located off the coast of Darwin, Northern Territory.
 It features multivariate time series from seven stations, downsampled to a 15-minute resolution.
 The dataset tracks six key water quality indicators: electrical conductivity (CNDC), temperature (TEMP), practical salinity (PSAL), chlorophyll mass concentration (CPHL), turbidity (TURB), and dissolved oxygen (DOX2).
 We ensured data integrity by filtering out bad-quality data points based on the provided quality flags.
-Data was sourced from Australia's Integrated Marine Observing System (IMOS) - IMOS is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS).
+This dataset is publicly available under \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0 License}.
+We acknowledge the dataset as follows: Data was sourced from Australia's Integrated Marine Observing System (IMOS) - IMOS is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS).
 The support of the Darwin Port Corporation is also acknowledged.

 \paragraph{Current Velocity} This dataset consists of time-series observations of ocean current velocities sourced from the National Mooring Network Facility, designed to monitor oceanographic phenomena in Australian coastal waters.
 The data were collected using Acoustic Doppler Current Profilers (ADCP) hosted on moorings across New South Wales, the Northern Territory, Queensland, South Australia, and Western Australia.
 The observational period covers May 22, 2020, to August 16, 2024.
 We select the primary flow indicators including the zonal (UCUR), meridional (VCUR), and vertical (WCUR) current velocity components.
 Additionally, environmental parameters such as sea water temperature (TEMP), pressure (PRES), and sound speed (SSPD) are included to characterize the hydrographic conditions at the instrument depth.
 Data with different minute-level sampling frequencies originate from distinct measurement stations.
-The hourly-level data were obtained by downsampling these minute-level records, filtering out sequences that were too short
+The hourly-level data were obtained by downsampling these minute-level records, filtering out sequences that were too short.
+This dataset is publicly available under \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0 License}.